AI-Safety-Awareness-Foundation/aisaf/content/workshopday-specific-locations/feb-2025/claremont.md

 The second portion of this workshop will be more detailed forecasting exercises, where we'll use prediction markets to calibrate expectations and help forecast what kinds of AI developments might come and when.

+The third portion will go over DeepSeek's arXiv paper for r1 and will be a Q and A.

 If you're interested in attending, please fill out this form here:
 [https://forms.gle/YWAqCXqZwv2hXscY7](https://forms.gle/YWAqCXqZwv2hXscY7)